Assassination of Martin Luther King Jr.: Events before the assassination

-The approximate location of King when he was fatally shot on April 4, 1968 at the Lorraine Motel.
+The approximate location of King when he was shot on April 4, 1968, at the Lorraine Motel.
 The location can be seen marked with a white wreath and a tile on the floor of the balcony.

 After the night of April 3 went into April 4, King's brother, A. D. King, checked into room 201 at the Lorraine Motel at roughly 1 a.m. after coming from Florida.
 After King woke up, Walter Bailey, the owner of the Lorraine Motel at the time, later stated that King seemed particularly happy that day.
 King, a regular smoker, had gone out to the balcony to smoke a cigarette, a habit he hid from the public.

-King then went to a SCLC (Southern Christian Leadership Conference) staff meeting that morning, and the march that had been organized to occur on April 5 was moved to the following Monday, April 8.
+King then went to a SCLC (Southern Christian Leadership Conference) staff meeting that morning, and the march that was organized to occur on April 5 was moved to Monday, April 8.
 After the meeting, Abernathy and King had lunch at about 1 p.m., before Abernathy took a nap, and King went to visit his brother to talk with him.

 At roughly 4 p.m., Abernathy was woken up from his nap by the telephone in his motel room, where King asked Abernathy to join them.
-After entering room 201, the three men talked for about an hour, before they returned to their room at about 5 p.m., and King informed Abernathy that they were going to Reverend Billy Kyles' to have dinner.
+After entering room 201, the three men talked for about an hour, before they returned to their room at about 5 p.m., and King informed Abernathy that they were going to the Reverend Billy Kyles' to have dinner.

 They then shaved and dressed for the occasion, and Abernathy told King that he would not be able to attend the poor people's march later that month.
-In response to this, King told Abernathy that he would consider not going to Washington without him, and attempted to call Reverend Nutrell Long to see if he could handle the revival instead, but was unable to reach him.
+In response to this, King told Abernathy that he would consider not going to Washington without him, and attempted to call the Reverend Nutrell Long to see if he could handle the revival instead, but was unable to reach him.
 By 5:30 p.m., Abernathy had agreed to go to Washington with King, before Kyles came into room 306, urging them to hurry up, as they were leaving soon.